-There are no secrets at Clos Pepe.
-We don't hide our cultural practices, yields, harvest chemistry or our winemaking methods.
-We believe that the combination of climate, people and dirt combine to make a quality of fruit and wine that is perfectly unique and impossible to reproduce.
+There were no secrets at Clos Pepe.
+We didn't hide our cultural practices, yields, harvest chemistry or our winemaking methods.
+We believed that the combination of climate, people and dirt combine to make a quality of fruit and wine that is perfectly unique and impossible to reproduce.

-Great wine is about place, but without the hard work and planning of our crew and staff, Clos Pepe would be a hillside covered with weeds, grasses and a few flowers.
-So there is some 'magic' to the way we farm, but it is more like taking the tarnish off of a silver chalice than building the chalice itself.
-The key to enable this piece of land to express itself naturally through the wines we grow--to let the Vintage's voice emerge in harmony with vineyard and varietal.
+Great wine is about place, but without the hard work and planning of our crew and staff, Clos Pepe would have been a hillside covered with weeds, grasses and a few flowers.
+So there was some 'magic' to the way we farmed, but it is more like taking the tarnish off of a silver chalice than building the chalice itself.

-In the most basic sense, these are our goals:
+In the most basic sense, these Were our goals:

 ONE: To prune the vines to produce a balanced crop.